jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 and requests for "5 minutes" of our time.

 In early 2012, we launched at Wistia a new set of features, and the customer uptake was really strong.

+// expand this story a lot - *everyone experiences this* //

 We went from a slow trickle of support to a monsoon.

 To scale support alongside growth, you've got three basic options: